 Bonterra Restaurant In Calgary

 There’s so many places to dine in Calgary and our neighborhood is no slouch when it comes to local gems.
 I’ve been an avid foodie for years and I haven’t even made a dent in the YYC food scene.
 This was how it came to be that despite walking by it every day for years, I hadn’t popped into Bonterra Trattoria.
-Launched in 2000 by Creative Restaurants Group, with notable spots such as Scopa, Parc, and 4th Spot Kitchen & Bar, Bonterra quickly made it’s mark on casual Italian gourmet food in Calgary.
+Launched in 2000 by Creative Restaurants Group, with notable spots such as Scopa (now closed), Parc (now closed), and 4th Spot Kitchen & Bar, Bonterra quickly made it’s mark on casual Italian gourmet food in Calgary.
 In 2007 Chef Ben Mills joined Creative Restaurants, taking on the position of Executive Chef at Posto Pizzeria & Bar in 2014.
 Following the instant and continued success of Posto, Chef Ben has taken on the role of Executive Chef at Bonterra Calgary.
 Here’s a great video of Chef Ben preparing meatballs!
 I’m not sure if the Posto special is still valid, so if you’re going for free meatballs, call ahead!

 Bonterra Calgary: Dinner Time!

 Upon arriving for dinner I was greeted by friendly staff and a warm and cozy decor.
 Logs were burning in a fireplace in the dining room which was nice on such a chilly night.
 Our server for the evening welcomed us and walked us through the menu and the wine pairings.